Rappsilber-Laboratory/xiRT/README.md

 The first four columns should be self explanatory, if not check the sample input *#TODO*.
 The fifth column ("CSMID") is a unique(!) integer that can be used as to retrieve CSMs.
-In addition, depending on the number retention time domains that should to be learned/predicted the following columns need to be present:
+In addition, depending on the number retention time domains that should to be learned/predicted the RT columns should have a prefix "xirt_".
+For instance if 2 dimensions were measured in SCX and RP, the input should contain "xirt_RP" and "xirt_SCX".
+The same naming needs to be adapted for the network config.

-- xirt_RP
-- xirt_SCX
-- xirt_hSAX

 ## CLI interface
 [under construction]
+## network config
+## xiRT config

 ### Contributors
 - Sven Giese